Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 Notice: Some Smorgasbord mods will add folders to your Mods folder, these are fine, they store your local settings for those mods.

-Example: When you launch Smorgasbord from MO2, TMO Core creates a mod folder in the base game's Mods folder.
+Example: When you launch Smorgasbord from MO2, some mods create a mod folder in the base game's Mods folder.
 This stores your perosnal settings for his mods.

 ---